alwaro/backLauncher_Minecraft/README.md

       	 BackLauncher for Minecraft
 ====================================================
-    Minecraft Launcher which will do a backup of your worlds before to play
+    Minecraft Launcher will do a backup of your worlds before to play

       Version........: 0.1